Bardiel & Cortensor Router

 If Cortensor adds new models or validation primitives, Bardiel can learn to use them.

-If Bardiel finds better scoring/policy strategies, it can evolve without changing Cortensor’s core contracts.
+If Bardiel finds better scoring or policy strategies, it can evolve without changing Cortensor’s core contracts.

 You can think of it as:

 Router is infrastructure.
-Bardiel is product on top of that infrastructure.
+Bardiel is product built on that infrastructure.

 6. Evolution: From Raw Router → Bardiel-Aware Router